Comply with SRA Standards and Regulations

 State the qualifications and experience of the people who will handle the matter.
 You can name specific individuals or describe them by role and post-qualification experience level.
 This helps consumers assess the expertise they are paying for.

-Place the pricing information on your firm's website in a location that is easy to find.
-The SRA expects it to be no more than two clicks from the homepage.
+Place the pricing information in a prominent place on your firm's website where it is easy to find.
 Use clear, plain English.
 Avoid legal jargon.
 If your firm does not have a website, contact the SRA for guidance on alternative publication methods.

 The SRA does not prescribe a specific format, but the information must be: